kaisersparpick/playground/js-const-method/README.md

 This is an experiment to mimic the behaviour of **const methods in C++**.

-When a function is called with the `callAsReadonly` extension method, it has read-only access to the instance (object properties become immutable).
+When a function is called with the `callAsReadonly` extension method, it has readonly access to the instance (object properties become immutable).
 When an attempt is made to write to a property, an exception is thrown.

 ### Usage
 ```javascript